winhacks/2022-bot/SCHEMA.md

 };
 ```

 -   `name` is the plain-text name of the team.
 It is the exact name entered by the user in the `/team create` command.
 -   `stdName` is a standardized format of `name`.
 It is strictly lowercase, and spaces are replaced with hyphens.
 It is to be used in searches where uniqueness is required.
-- `owner` is the Discord snowflake of the user the created the team.
 -   `textChannel` is the Discord snowflake of the text channel associated with the team.
 -   `voiceChannel` is the Discord snowflake of the voice channel associated with the team.
 -   `members` is an array of Discord user IDs, each of which is a member in the team.
-Does not contain the owner.
 -   `pendingInvites` is an array of Discord message snowflakes, representing the messages that have been sent to users as invites to join the team.

 ## channelCategories Collection